Saudi Arabia is poised to be one of the next destinations on the calendar with Formula 1 reportedly close to agreeing a deal worth £50million a year.

-And although Miami looks to be the choice, there will be plenty of F1 fans who had hoped that Vegas was the place that was chosen, with the betting experience an option to pass the time in between the races, and also plenty of options for a free drink according to Vegas betting online, too.
+And although Miami looks to be the choice, there will be plenty of F1 fans who had hoped that Vegas was the place that was chosen, with the betting experience an option to pass the time in between the races, and also plenty of options for a free drink, too.

 The report says that Formula 1 bosses are ‘increasingly confident’ of overcoming the local opposition to the race in order for a second US race to be held in 2021.